oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

   10 description      String optional
 ```

-The JADN schema reflects the original JSON schema with regard to field type and
+This initial JADN schema reflects the original JSON schema with regard to field type and
 optionality but also presents multiple opportunities for fine tuning:

-1) The `startDate`, `endDate`, `url`, and `recurrenceDate` fields could have
+1) The `startDate`, `endDate`, `url`, and `recurrenceDate` fields can have
    validation keywords applied to limit their content to appropriate values
    (this is also possible in JSON schema but was not a feature of original
    example)
-2) The `duration` field could be changed to an `Integer` representing duration
+2) The `duration` field can be changed to an `Integer` representing duration
    in a time unit (e.g., minutes) to simplify automated processing
-3) Guidance could be provided for the format of the recurrenceRule field
+3) Guidance can be provided for the format of the recurrenceRule field
 4) The automatically generated `"$Root"` name for record in the schema can be
    changed to something more meaningful (e.g., `Event`)
-5) Comments could be added to fields that lack them to further clarify their
+5) Comments can be added to fields that lack them to further clarify their
    intent

 The starting JSON schema appears to have been modeled on the iCalendar standard
-[[RFC5545](#rfc5545)] so that can be used as a source for refinements:
+[[RFC5545](#rfc5545)] which also can be used as a source for refinements:

 1) The `summary` field can have a character limit applied to align with its
       intended use as "a short summary or subject for the calendar component"